 My Rules For Life

 * I like the teaching found in the Alexander Technique that all beliefs are just unnecessary tension.
-I find that insight useful, not necessarily true.
+I find that insight useful, though not necessarily true.
+There are many beliefs that are useful though not necessarily true.
+I’m happy to play with them.

-* I like the idea that everybody should be appreciated for their own genre, that is my recasting of historicism, of understanding people within their context.
-I believe that people do the best they can with what they have and that everybody does what he thinks is right.
+* I like the idea that everybody should be appreciated in their own genre.
+That is my recasting of historicism.
+I want to understand people within their context.

 * Not just everybody but every thing has its genre.
 I look for learning about biology among biologists, for learning about Talmud to Talmud scholars and to learn about history from historians.
 In general, the smarter and the more accomplished the person, the more seriously I take them.